Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

 - Slab Serif – Courier New

-Most likely, these fonts are pre-installed in your PC or phone.
+Most likely, these fonts are pre-installed on your PC or phone.

 Be strategic about their use, though!

-The extended use of these fonts can ruin your design, or just make it impossible to read.
+The extended use of these fonts can ruin your design or make it impossible to read.
 Again, it’s a balance.

-Decorative fonts are fonts that their letters are more than a “letter.”
+Decorative fonts are fonts whose letters are more than a “letter.”
+They look nice for monograms or invitations.
 They have flowers or pronounce swirls around them.
-They look nice for monograms or invitations.

-These are what I call “doodle fonts,” and they are one of my favorite typefaces because instead of typing regular words, you are typing cute little images or icons.
+These are what I call “doodle fonts.”
+They are one of my favorite typefaces because you are typing cute little images or icons instead of typing regular words.